k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/07_jobs_commands.md

 </td>
 <td valign="top" width="400pxl">
 <p>
-   When days are not provided, returns all active (not archived) Jobs.
+   When days are not provided, returns all active (not archived) Jobs.</p>
-   When days are provided, returns the status of all Jobs that have been created over the last X days, including archived Jobs.
+   <p>When days are provided, returns the status of all Jobs that have been executed over the last X days, including archived Jobs.
    </p>

 </td>